aleyesa/Meal-Plan-O/README.md

 -Once the user has chosen a day, we introduce the actuall planner for that specific day.
--the planner consist of a meal section menu, that includes the ability to create a meal section, the ability to reset the entire meal table planner for all days, a save planner as pdf, and the ability to start findin foods or remove a specfic meal section in that day.
+-the planner consist of a meal section menu, that includes the ability to create a meal section, the ability to reset the entire meal table planner for all days, a save planner as pdf, and the ability to start finding foods or remove a specfic meal section in that day.

-A section on the technology used.
-For your capstone, this is fairly simple (HTML/CSS/JavaScript/jQuery) but it's still good to list out the key technologies.
+-If user decides to search for a food item, the user is introduced to the food search page showing a text field and a button to type in a food item and search.

+-Once user has inputted a food item to search they will be shown the results of similar named food items.

+-If user wants to go back to planner to see the foods added to a specific day, they can simply click on back to planner link on top right of screen in search page.

+Technology used:

 HTML/CSS/Javascript/JQuery